looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 image along with the new software even if you did not want the library.

 The :ref:`buildhistory <ref-classes-buildhistory>`
-class helps you maintain the quality of your build output.
+class exists to help you maintain the quality of your build output.
 You can use the class to highlight unexpected and possibly unwanted changes in the build output.
 When you enable build history, it records information about the contents of each package and image and then